All organizations in the world running a business will always need human resource post to develop, market and promote their product.

 9. Job recruiters take care of the database of the entire candidate applications received by the organization and send only the shortlisted ones to the HR:

-10. Pay scale of the recruiter is designated and fixed by the management and mostly they are subdivisions of the HR:
+10. The pay scale of the recruiter is designated and fixed by the management and mostly they are subdivisions of the HR:

 11. Individual choice according to work: